-Advanced Standing Status and Plan
+Advanced Standing Status

-The Advanced Standing program is a 32-credit program.
-Advanced standing status will only be granted to students demonstrating receipt of a baccalaureate social work degree from a social work program accredited by the Council of Social Work Education, or has a degree recognized by the International Social Work Degree Recognition and Evaluation Services of CSWE.
-Students must have received a grade of B or better in core social work courses (including Introduction to Social Work, Human Behavior, Social Work Research, Social Work Policy, Social Work Practice Courses, and social work field placement) in order to receive advanced status standing.
+Advanced standing status will only be granted to students demonstrating receipt of a baccalaureate social work degree from a social work program accredited by the Council of Social Work Education, recognized through its International Social Work Degree Recognition and Evaluation Services, or covered a memorandum of understanding with international social work accreditors.
+Students must have received a grade of B or better in core social work courses (including: Introduction to Social Work, Human Behavior, Social Work Research, Social Work Policy, Social Work Practice Courses, and social work field placement) in order to receive advanced status standing.
 (See the section below on advanced standing admission).
-Advanced standing students immediately start the curriculum and internship for the specialized area of practice.